prthpsagar-ui/Retailsales-Analytics/README.md

-# 🛒 Retail Sales Analytics Project
+Retail Sales Analytics Project

-## 📌 Project Overview
+Project Overview:

 This project analyzes a retail store’s sales dataset to evaluate business performance, revenue trends, and product profitability.
 The objective was to transform raw transactional data into meaningful business insights using: